 Partially Hide Your Phone

-Use a Stealthy Camera App
+Use a Stealthy Camera App to Secretly take Pictures

 If all of the above is too cumbersome, then you might be better off with a stealthy camera app.
 These are designed to make the whole process as easy as possible: no need to fiddle with settings, no risk in accidentally taking a shot before silencing the shutter, etc.